internetErik/gulp-htmlincluder/README.md

 ## API

 ### File naming convention
-htmlincluder requires files follow a particular naming convention.
+ gulp-html-ssi requires files follow a particular naming convention.

 Files that you want to include in other files begin with `_`.

-Files that you want to use to build the resulting static pages can be named however you want, as long as they don't begin with `-` or `_`.
+Files that you want to use to build the resulting static pages can be named however you want, as long as they don't begin with `_`.

 ### Include
 This is the simplest use case.
 Simply put the following html comment